vmonteco/YAPT/README.md

 +.
 This test suite is meant to help students to realize the `ft_printf` project, not to permit them to make a "this-test-suite-fails-so-the-project-doesn't-work-so-here-is-your-0-bye-bye" correction :

    This test suite includes undefined behaviours, check that a found error is a real error before considering the project as failed.
 (Also, discuss the project, or you're a disgrace as an examiner).
+Since the man can be incomplete, you can refer to [the standard][2] to check if a case is supposed to invoke a defined behaviour or not.

 ### Also :